-Traversing this gentle pass takes two to three hours, but you can extend it with a steep but short thirty-minute detour to Mt.
-Tengourasan, which offers excellent views of Owase Bay.
-During my last visit, I took the detour to Mt.
-Tengourasan and ran into two yamabushi—ascetic mountain monks—who were on a training mission.
+Traversing this gentle pass takes two to three hours, but you can extend it with a steep but short thirty-minute detour to Mount Tengourasan, which offers excellent views of Owase Bay.
+During my last visit, I took the detour to Mount Tengourasan and ran into two yamabushi—ascetic mountain monks—who were on a training mission.

 One of the monks played his horagai—an instrument made of seashell used by yamabushi to communicate with other monks in the mountains.
 Unfortunately, at the time, my Japanese was not good enough to convey my sincere appreciation with the right words, but I hope that my childish excitement and smile delivered the message.

 1. Yakusugi Land

 Yakusugi Land in Kagoshima is an often-overlooked nature park in Yakushima, which is a shame (or blessing) because it has some of the best trails there—offering visitors the chance to get closer to the island’s ancient forests.